sentenial/developer-docs/pages/prodNuapay/np_listaccountbal.md

 ---
-title: List Transactions
+title: List Account Balances
-keywords: List Transactions API
+keywords: List Account Balances API
-summary: "List Transactions RESTful API"
+summary: "List Account Balances RESTful API"
 sidebar: np_sidebar
-permalink: np_listtransactions.html
+permalink: np_listaccountbals.html
 folder: prodNuapay
 toc: false
 ---

 ## API Details

-The List Transactions request allows you to view all the transactions linked to a specific Nuapay merchant account.
+Use this request to return the balance on a specific account.

-{% include note.html content="Because there are no required fields in this request, if you do not want to provide any parameters, you must supply an empty JSON body using {}.
-Filtering based on timestamps and based on the value of the transactions is also possible." %}
+{% include note.html content="This request uses the dateuntil parameter.
+This takes a Unix Epoch timestamp and defaults to the current date" %}

 {% include urls.html %}